Rokawoo/GoogleImageWebScraper/README.md

 # ImageWebScraperForDiscordWebhook-Local by Rokawoo https://rokawoo.neocities.org/
 Webscraper for google images.

 This Webscraper will both send messages to a discord webhook and write to a local file the most recent search.
-SafeSearch is on no matter what you choose.
+Running this program locally is most optimal for full functionality.

 Instructions: